skip to content

 Graphic: Legislative Reform process

-After 11 years of research, consultation, and conversation, the College is pleased the Veterinary Professionals Act has officially become law.
-The College acknowledges all our partners in this process, in particular the Ontario Veterinary Medical Association and the Ontario Association of Veterinary Technicians whose support and collaboration were fundamental to this achievement.
+The College acknowledges all our partners in this process, in particular the Ontario Veterinary Medical Association and the Ontario Association of Veterinary Technicians whose support and collaboration were fundamental to achieving the new legislation.

 The Veterinary Professionals Act represents the biggest update to the regulation of veterinary medicine in Ontario in over 30 years.
 The new legislation: